Skip to main content

 Where can I learn more about majoring in Ancient Near Eastern Studies?

-Interested students should meet with either the Ancient Near Eastern Studies faculty coordinator, Professor Cecilia Peek, or one of the counselors at the Kennedy Center Advisement Center (273 HRCB).
+Interested students should meet with either the Ancient Near Eastern Studies faculty coordinator, Professor Matthew Grey, or one of the counselors at the Kennedy Center Advisement Center (273 HRCB).

 How do I declare a major in Ancient Near Eastern Studies?